X

 • All submissions must follow the Author Guidelines; be especially mindful of the word-count requirement (750-1500 words).

-• Due to the popularity of this special focus issue, the IAEM Editorial Committee may have to split this special focus issue between several months of publication.
+• Due to the popularity of this special focus issue, IAEM may have to split this special focus issue between several months of publication.

 • IAEM offers this special focus issue as a publicly accessible resource for one year—non-members will be able to access this issue’s articles.